 At our very own Insights Day event in San Francisco, some of our most successful customers—VMware, Stitch Fix, and Red Bull—all took to the stage to discuss how they each effectively leverage customer insights to establish strong relationships with stakeholders, create personalized customer experiences, and fuel product innovation.

-I am sharing some of what I took home from the event to hopefully inspire ways you can help your organization be as customer centric as possible.
+Here are some key takeaways from the event to hopefully inspire ways you can help your organization be as customer centric as possible.

 VMware: Insights-Led Product Innovation Requires Meeting the Customer Where They Are

 As the VP of customer advocacy, Kate Woodcock understands the importance of customer engagement.
 VMware relies on customers for advice on everything from product innovation to corporate social responsibility strategy.
 In B2B organizations, obtaining customer insights can be a bit more difficult, and yet VMware has found the engagement from customers to exceed expectations—even when it comes to less sexy topics like licensing and billing.

 Kate emphasizes the importance of meeting customers where they are.
 You need to talk to your customers in a way they want to be talked to, not in a way that’s convenient for your organization.
 To help facilitate this, VMware uses its insight community, Inner Circle, to develop bi-directional, ongoing relationships with their customers.
 This group of opted-in and engaged customers helps VMware in its decision-making process and journey in becoming more customer centric.